 Welcome to the Karkarook Park Fishing Guide.
-Karkarook Park is a terrific urban fishing location near Moorabbin located on the corner of Warragul road and Fairchild street.
+Karkarook Park is a terrific urban fishing location near Moorabbin located on the corner of Warragul Road and Fairchild street.
 “Karkarook” is an Aboriginal term meaning “a sandy place.
 This is a great family location 40 minutes drive from Melbourne which has scenic views, picnic grounds and 6 kilometres of trails perfect for walking and cycling.
 This 15-hectare artificial wetland is popular for canoeing, kayaking, sailing and freshwater fishing for the whole family.
 It’s a great fishing destination for families and beginners because the lake is stocked with trout fingerlings frequently during school holiday programs.
 The lake also holds a healthy population of Redfin.

 Things to do at Karkarook Park

 Karkarook Park is a great spot for the whole family.
 It has BBQ facilities, picnic tables and an adventure playground ideal for young kids and toddlers.
 This is a scenic location with 6 kilometres of walking trails which are reasonably flat and pleasant for most.
 Over 500,000 trees, shrubs and grasses have been planted in recent years by volunteers.
 This is a nice location for duck and bird watching with over 110 different bird species recorded at the park.
 It’s also a great place to bring the dog with designated off-lead areas and on-lead walking trials.
 The lake is a great location for freshwater fishing.
-Make sure you bring the kids as 2000 trout yearlings are stocked just prior to each school holiday break.
+Make sure you bring the kids as 2000 trout yearlings are stocked just before each school holiday break.

 Fishing at Karkarook Lake